rmcanany/SolidEdgeStorekeeper/StorekeeperSchema.md

 It is not at all picky about text associated with the tag, like the file name and other information shown above.

 A valid tag name can only have letters, numbers, `_` (underscore), `.` (period), and `-` (minus).
 It can't start with a number, or have space characters in it.
+(Not sure about other alphabets.)

 That means "good luck" with things like this: `1/4-20 x 1.000`.

 Since I *want* things like that, we developed a workaround.
 For illegal characters, we made "stand-ins" that are translated by Storekeeper when building the tree view of the library.
 (The tree view is a Control in WinForms, not the underlying XML itself.
 It is not picky about such things.)

 You can't start with a number.
 To get around that, prepend it with some text.
-In the companion spreadsheets that is done automatically by adding the Node name to the entry.
+In the companion spreadsheets, that is done automatically by adding the Node name to the entry.
 Keeping with the example, that gets us this far: `Size 1/4-20 x 1.000`.

 For the space character, use `_` which is allowed.
 Replace all other punctuation using the lookup table (below).
 Instead of `/`, enter `.XmlForwardSlash.`.
 Note the `.` before and after the name are part of the stand-in text.
 You have to use them.